A Tangle of Knots: Are You Up to the Challenge?

 Think of a cake (or cupcake) with lots of frosting . . .

 and you’ll be ready for this writing lesson!

 Change a Fairy Tale into a Tall Tale

-Make a list of all the verbs and see if you can change them into more exciting, vibrant verbs.
+Make a list of all the verbs in it and change them into more exciting, vibrant verbs.
 Use your vibrant verb list.

-Next, think of how you could use exaggeration to change the actions of the villains and heroes in the story and rewrite the story.
+Use hyperbole (exaggeration) to describe the actions of the villains and heroes in your story.

 Not all of us get the chance to be a Superhero, but we can all IMAGINE what it would be like to be one!

 Here is a trailer for a story one of my students is writing about a whole team of superheroes.